loganemitchell/GoogleEarthEngine/README.md

 - Some way to add up or average the column NO2 in some area (defined with a rectangle, or a KML shape, or something like that).

-If you figure out how to any of these, I'd appreciate it if you could share that back to me so this could be updated.
+If you figure out how to any of these, I'd appreciate it if you could share that back to me so this code can be updated.

-An idea for an undergrad lab is to download EIA data from a power plant and compare the electricity production to the NO2.
-For example, here is the Wyoming EIA data: https://www.eia.gov/state/index.php?sid=WY
+An idea for an undergrad lab is to download EIA data from a power plant and compare the electricity production to NO2.
+For example, here is a map of all Wyoming power plants in the EIA dataset: https://www.eia.gov/state/index.php?sid=WY

 If you browse to a coal plant you can click on "View Data in the Electricity Data Browser" and look at the data.
 Here is the Jim Bridger power plant a little NE of Rock Springs WY (compare March 2019 when they produced 1087 GWh to March 2020 when they produced 827 GWh).
-Note that there is some annual variability in electricity production, so some of the 2019-2020 difference could just be seasonal changes, or perhaps moving seasonal maintenance up as electricity demad changed: https://www.eia.gov/electricity/data/browser/#/plant/8066
+Note that there is some annual variability in electricity production, so some of the 2019-2020 difference could be due to reductions in electricity demand from Covid-19, or it could be seasonal maintenance, or a combination of the two, or something completely different https://www.eia.gov/electricity/data/browser/#/plant/8066